dubersfeld/quicksort-javascript-demo/README.md

 The initial values are randomized.

+The user can choose between the basic version and the version with random pivot choice.

 I closely followed the approach of Cormen described in his reference textbook.

 More stuff is coming soon.